r06921017/PBS/README.md

 GPBS is released under USC – Research License.
 See license.md for further details.

 ## References
+[1] **Shao-Hung Chan**, Roni Stern, Ariel Felner, and Sven Koenig.
+Greedy Priority-Based Search for Suboptimal Multi-Agent Path Finding.
+In Proceedings of the International Symposium on Combinatorial Search (SOCS), pp. 11-19, 2023.

-[1] Hang Ma, Daniel Harabor, Peter J. Stuckey, Jiaoyahng Li and S. Koenig.
+[2] Hang Ma, Daniel Harabor, Peter J. Stuckey, Jiaoyang Li and Sven Koenig.
 Searching with Consistent Prioritization for Multi-Agent Path Finding.
-In Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), 7643-7650, 2019.
+In Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), pp. 7643-7650, 2019.

-[2] Jiaoyang Li, Zhe Chen, Daniel Harabor, Peter J. Stuckey and Sven Koenig.
+[3] Jiaoyang Li, Zhe Chen, Daniel Harabor, Peter J. Stuckey and Sven Koenig.
-MAPF-LNS2: Fast Repairing for Multi-Agent Path Finding via Large Neighborhood Search In Proceedings of the AAAI Conference on Artificial Intelligence, (in print), 2022.
+MAPF-LNS2: Fast Repairing for Multi-Agent Path Finding via Large Neighborhood Search In Proceedings of the AAAI Conference on Artificial Intelligence, pp. 10256-10265, 2022.